civil-service-tutions/civil-service-tutions.github.io/_posts/2017-08-22-prelims-history.markdown

 The basic recommendation of the books that I would suggest include the following:
 * NCERT class 11-12 (India related)
-* Any class 10 bengal bord book like jibon mukhopadhay
+* Any class 10 Bengal board book like jibon mukhopadhay
+*